15 October 2024

 More industry leading, social media based dramfotainment you ask?
 Well as ever allow us to very gladly oblige!

-Continuing our teeming throng of Tweet Tastings (the original series of virtual tastings) over on Twitter / X, we’re delighted to announce that on August 28th, we’re teaming up again with our very good friends at The Dalmore Distillery, for a very special event.
+Continuing our teeming throng of industry leading Tweet Tastings (the original series of virtual tastings) over on Twitter / X, we’re delighted to announce that on November 13th we’ll be teaming up again with our very good friends at the Jura Distillery, for another epic evening of sensory story driven, Tweet Tasting action.

-Places for this tasting are extremely limited, so if you fancy taking part in what promises to be an epic evening of all things deliciously Dalmore click here to register your interest by emailing your full name, address, date of birth, mobile number and Twitter / X handle.
-Please also remember to mark the subject line of your email with: #DalmoreWhisky
+The final dramming line-up is all hush hush for now, but teasingly I can say that you’re in for a real Tweet Tasting treat!
+So if you fancy taking part in what promises to be a joyous and jubilant evening of all things Jura click here to register your interest by emailing your name, address, date of birth, mobile number and Twitter / X handle.
+Please also remember to mark the subject line of the email: #JuraWhisky

-The closing date to register is August 9th, and if you are registering, please make sure that you will actually be free on the night of August 28th to take part!
+The closing date to register is October 29th.
+If you’re registering, please make sure that you will actually be free on the night to take part!

-Even if you're not one of the selected Tweet Tasters, it'd be great to have you following all the evening’s dramfotainment over on Twitter / X, on August 28th from 19:00 BST via #DalmoreWhisky
+Even if you're not one of our lucky selected Tweet Tasters, it'd be great to have you following the evening’s dramfotainment.
+So we look forward to seeing you over on Twitter / X on November 13th from 19:00 GMT via hashtag #JuraWhisky

 Registration open to over 21's only!